You're reading the documentation for a development version. For the latest released version, please have a look at Humble.

 Background

-There once was a thing called rosbuild
+There once was a thing called rosbuild.

-Then came a thing called catkin
+Then came a thing called catkin, which largely replaced rosbuild.

-Recently introduced is a thing called ament
+Recently introduced is a thing called ament, which may one day replace catkin.

 All three tools can be considered “meta-build systems.”
 They sit atop other build systems (e.g., CMake, Python setuptools) and provide extra functionality that’s intended to make those build systems easier to use, especially when managing dependencies across multiple packages and when building multiple packages in a single workspace.